University of Chicago Harris School of Public Policy

-The University of Chicago Harris School of Public Policy is the public policy school of the University of Chicago in Chicago, Illinois, United States.
+The University of Chicago Harris School of Public Policy is the public policy graduate school of the University of Chicago in Chicago, Illinois, United States.
 It is located on the University of Chicago's main campus in Hyde Park.

-The school's namesake is businessman Irving B. Harris, who made a donation that established the Harris School in 1986.
-In addition to policy studies and policy analysis, the school requires its students to pursue training in economics and statistics through preliminary examinations and course requirements.
-Harris Public Policy offers joint degrees with the Booth School of Business, Law School, School of Social Service Administration, and the Graduate Division of the Social Sciences.
+The school is named after Irving B. Harris, who made a US$10 million donation that established the Harris School of Public Policy in 1988.
+In addition to policy studies and policy analysis, the school requires students to pursue training in economics and statistics as part of its rigorous Core Curriculum.

+Harris offers joint degrees with the university's Business School, Law School, Social Work School, and the Division of the Social Sciences.

-In 2014, Harris Public Policy received two gifts totaling $32.5 million for a physical expansion.
-A former residence hall designed by architect Edward Durell Stone was renovated and renamed The Keller Center, housing the Harris School of Public Policy as of 2019.
-The Keller Center's Forum provides a venue for speakers and open work space.
-Harris is ranked third among policy analysis schools in the United States, and listed as the second best public policy institution globally in the field of economics research by RePEc.
+Harris is ranked third among policy analysis schools in the United States by U.S. News & World Report, and listed as the fourth best public policy institution globally in the field of economics research by RePEc.